 What is DoorDash Income Like?

-On average, I make about $23 per hour driving for DoorDash in Fremont, California.
-This number may vary depending on the location you are dashing in.
+DoorDash driver pay may vary depending on the location you are dashing in.
 I noticed that other cities/states I have worked in have different volumes in orders and pay.

-At the top of these screenshots, there are two different times: active and dash time.
-Active time is when you are active, meaning that you have an order that is in progress.
-This consists of driving to the pickup location and the drop off location.
+Active Time is when you are active, meaning that you have an order that is in progress.
+This consists of driving to the pickup location and the drop-off location.
 As long as you have an order in progress, you are considered “active.”

 DoorDash Employment Offers Flexibility

-One great thing about DoorDash is the scheduling and flexibility.
+One great thing about working for a food delivery service like DoorDash is the scheduling and flexibility.
 You can work whenever and wherever you want.
 If you want to work a specific number of hours in a day, you can schedule it beforehand.
 There are timeframes that you can select from and schedule for each day, up to six days in advance.

 You can also “Dash Now” and begin working immediately, but only if the area you want to dash in is red, indicating that it is busy.
 You won’t be able to clock in if the area you want to work in is gray, indicating that it is not busy.